barryclark/jekyll-now/_posts/2019-06-07-vscode-remote-dev.md

 ---
 ---

 When running computation codes on the remote HPC (high-performance computing) cluster, I need to ensure that I am running the correct version of the code with the intended configuration files which define the parameters of the job to be run.
-I was running computational fluid dynamics (CFD) codes using OpenFOAM v5.0 (a C++ library for CFD), and needed to keep track of the spatio-temporal discretization schemes + solvers + number of compute nodes that I was using for the CFD simulations in the form of configuration files.
+I was running computational fluid dynamics (CFD) codes using OpenFOAM v5.0 (a C++ library for CFD), and needed to keep track of the combination of spatio-temporal discretization schemes + solvers + number of compute nodes that I was using for the CFD simulations in the form of configuration files.